 The data product used here has some limitations mostly due to the simplistic stratospheric correction, which can lead to negative NO_2 columns at high latitudes in spring.
 The air mass factors are based on a monthly climatology created from one year of MOZART model profiles and thus cannot reproduce short-term variations in meteorology or biomass burning activity.
-However, for the purpose of verification, the most important point is to have a product that is completely independent from the models and data sources used in the CAMS system.
-This is the case for the product provided here.
+However, for the purpose of verification, the important point is to have a product that is as far as possible independent from the models and data sources used in the CAMS system.